nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ## Application Data

+> Warning:
+> Be careful when handling the data file, any unexpected changes in the file may lead to data loss and crash subsequent runs of YAMOM.

 ### Data Storage
+The user data is stored in `duke.txt` under the data folder in the home directory

 ### Transfer to another computer
+Copy the application file with the corresponding data file (remember to create the `data` folder under the home directory)

 ### Transfer to NUSMODs (for NUS students)
+The NUSMOD url is available in `duke.txt`, copy the content of the file and paste it in the browser to view the timetable on NUSMOD

 ## FAQ